 Through IP and LC leadership, ICI seeks strategic opportunities to help systematize and strengthen IP and LC representation and engagement in environmental policy fora, based on targeted representation with clear policy objectives, added value to existing initiatives, and defined communication goals.

-Indigenous leaders of ICI will also continue to amplify traditional knowledge and IP and LC territorial rights in the upcoming UNFCCC COP 28, hosted in the United Arab Emirates, particularly as they relate to the Global Stocktake and how its outcomes may inform a strong rights-based approach to the L&D Facility.
+Indigenous leaders working on initiatives within ICI will also continue to amplify traditional knowledge and IP and LC territorial rights at the upcoming UNFCCC COP 28, hosted in Dubai, United Arab Emirates, particularly as they relate to the Global Stocktake and how its outcomes may inform a strong rights-based approach to the L&D Facility.

 7th GEF Assembly 2023